Nisarahmed-Hidayeti/Daily-Journal/README.md

 ### 2026/11/09

-  - studied which university to go
+  - studied which university to go mostly country mainly
   - Other than that didnt do much unfortunately